designhammer/wordpress-starter-theme/README.md

 1. Search and replace every instenace of the following three word instances with the new theme name.
 "STARTER", "Starter", and "starter".
 2. Move `.editorconfig` and `composer.json` files to the root of the new websites repo.
 Composer will install the [PHP CodeSniffer](https://github.com/PHPCSStandards/PHP_CodeSniffer/) tools used for PHP linting.
 It also installs [deployer](https://deployer.org/), but if you don't need it, remove it from the composer file before running `composer install`.
 3. Use our [Theme Task Runner](https://github.com/designhammer/theme-task-runner) setup for compiling Sass, JavaScript and Linting our code.

+## Theme error

+Be sure to add the "Primary Menu" and "Footer Menu" under Appearence > Menus.
+This will fix the error from file `STARTER/inc/class-button-sublevel-walker.php`.